scottwedge/coding-refresher/notes/object-oriented-programming/oops-concepts.md

 ## Encapsulation

-It is simply binding and hiding data to outside world.
+It is simply binding and hiding data(attributes) to the outside world.
 When an Object keeps its data private, it restricts access to other objects which they use it.
 Instead the data can be accessed only through methods exposed.

-> Encapsulation is hiding data to the outside by making it accessible only through methods
+> Encapsulation is hiding the state (data / attributes) of an Object to the outside by making it accessible only through methods

 ## Abstraction

 It can thought of an extension of Encapsulation.
 Abstraction is hiding all irrelevant details to the outside world and only exposing the relevant details.

 Internal methods and attributes to the object that are kept private to hide implementation complexities.

+Eg: Imagine a stack implemented using dynamic array for storing instead of linked list.
+The user need not know what's used internally.

 ## Inheritance